GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/PREINSTALL.md

 #### Multimodal Prompts

-This extension supports providing multimodal prompts.
-To use this feature, select the Gemini Pro Vision model on installation, and provide an Image Field parameter.
-The Image Field parameter should be the name of a document field in firestore.
+Many Gemini models, such as **Gemini 1.5 Flash**, support multimodal prompts, allowing both text and image inputs.
+This feature is not supported by text-only models like `gemini-1.0-pro`.

+**Image Field Configuration:**
+During installation, you may specify an **Image Field**.
+This installation parameter is a string which corresponds to a field in Cloud Firestore documents.

 When you select these options, any document handled by the extension must contain an image field.
 The image field must be a string, and can either be the Cloud Storage URL of an object (e.g `gs://my-bucket.appspot.com/filename.png`).

-This image will then be provided as part of the prompt to Gemini Pro Vision.
+##### Gemini Pro Vision (deprecated)

+This extension has historically supported calls to the (now deprecated) Gemini Pro Vision model on Google AI and Vertex AI APIs.

+For the Gemini Pro Vision models Google AI requires prompts to have both an image and text part, whereas Vertex AI allows gemini-pro-vision to be prompted with text only as well.
+If you have selected to use the Gemini Pro Vision model (deprecated) and have Google AI as a provider then any document handled by the extension must contain an image field.

 The Gemini Pro Vision API has a limit on image sizes.
 For Google AI this limit is currently 1MB, and for Vertex AI this limit is 4MB.
-This extension will compress and resize images that fall above this limit.
+This extension compress and resize images that fall above this limit.

 ### Troubleshooting timeout/PROCESSING errors